Africa's Great Civilizations

-Africa's Great Civilizations is a PBS six-hour television series hosted and written by Henry Louis Gates Jr. It aired on PBS in the United States in February 2017.
+Africa's Great Civilizations is a PBS six-hour television series hosted and written by Henry Louis Gates Jr. It aired on PBS in the United States from February 27, 2017 to March 1, 2017.

+Summary

 In the series, Gates chronicles African history starting with the birth of humankind to the start of the 20th century.
 The show portrays 200,000 years of Africa's history and touches on subjects from the arts to writing and the dawn of civilization to the 21st century.